cuthbertLab/music21/buildDoc/rst/overviewPostTonal.rst

 .. image:: images/overviewPostTonal-03.*
     :width: 600

-These Chords, like all Chords in music21, can be treated as Forte set classes.
-The Chord object offers numeros methods that retrieve data from the set class representation of the Chord.
+These Chords, like all Chords in music21, can be interpreted as Forte set classes.
+The Chord object offers numerous methods that retrieve data from the set class representation of the Chord.
 The following is just a sampling of some of the many relevant methods.

 >>> for c in aStream: print(c.orderedPitchClassesString)